DuaelFr/cec/sites/all/modules/workflow/README.txt

 INSTALLATION:

-1. Place the entire workflow directory into your Drupal sites/all/modules directory.
+1. Place the entire workflow directory into your Drupal sites/all/modules directory (or appropriate alternative).

 2. Enable the workflow module by navigating to:

      Administer > Site building > Modules

    Enabling the workflow module will create the necessary database tables for you.

+3. If you wish to use the administrative UI, then enable the Workflow UI module.
+There are several other optional modules that you may also enable, if needed.

-3. If you want anyone besides the administrative user to be able to configure workflows (usually a bad idea), they must be given the "administer workflow" access permission:
+4. If you want anyone besides the administrative user to be able to configure workflows (usually a bad idea), they must be given the "administer workflow" access permission:

      Administer > User management > Permissions

    When the module is enabled and the user has the "administer workflow" permission, a "Workflow" menu should appear in the menu system under Administer -> Site building.

    You may also allow only some users to schedule transitions.
 Select